rajarshi-ray29/rajarshi-ray29.github.io/_pages/about.md

 Background
 ======
 I was born in Virginia, USA, and moved to India at age 2, growing up in Bangalore, the country’s tech hub.
 Being surrounded by such a vibrant technology-driven environment sparked my early interest in **Computer Science** and inspired me to pursue a future in the field.
-My parents have been my greatest influences-my father, a PhD, instilled in me a **passion for research** and motivates me to follow a similar path, while my mother, a doctor, nurtured my curiosity in **healthcare technology** and taught me the importance of compassion in everything I do.
+My parents have been my greatest influences.
+My father, a PhD, instilled in me a **passion for research** and motivates me to follow a similar path, while my mother, a doctor, nurtured my curiosity in **healthcare technology** and taught me the importance of compassion in everything I do.
 Alongside these influences, an **early education in music** helped me develop **balance, discipline, and creativity**, which continue to shape the way I approach my work and aspirations.

 📸 *[Insert childhood photo here]*